-- Audience: User organization's controllers, compliance officers, CFO, CIO, and financial statement auditors
+- Audience: User organization's financial executives, compliance officers and financial statement auditors

 SOC 2 reports

-- Purpose: Reports on the effectiveness of the controls of the service organization related to compliance or operations, including trust services principles and criteria*
+- Purpose: Reports on the effectiveness of the controls of the service organization related to operations, based on the selected trust services criteria (TSC)

-- Audience: User organization's controllers, compliance officers, CFO, CIO, vendor management executives, regulators, other specified parties, and appropriate business partners
+- Audience: User organization's information technology executives, compliance officers, vendor management executives, regulators, other specified parties and appropriate business partners

 SOC 3 reports